traffic-taffy/traffic-taffy/docs/gettingstarted.rst

     as UDP and port 53, for example, but does not dive further into the associated packets.

+  * 3: Looks for packets of high interest and parses them:

+    - DNS
+    - more TBD

   * 10: The deepest packet parser which extracts all information possible from the packets (uses the `scapy` dissection engine).
     This is definitely the best choice, but it is very slow in